-2021 Approach: In 2021, WAPA will continue to compare orthophotography data to current on-the-ground inspection data from WAPA utility arborists and existing and new aerial imagery and photography from commercial sources.
-Those comparisons will help identify additional hazard trees that may not be identifiable due to terrain, ground access, or other limiting factors.
+2021 Approach: In 2021, WAPA continued to compare orthophotography data to current on-the-ground inspection data from WAPA utility arborists and existing and new aerial imagery and photography from commercial sources.
+Those comparisons will help identify additional hazard trees that may not be identifiable from ground-based patrols due to terrain, ground access, or other limiting factors.
 In 2021, WAPA Vegetation Management staff and Utility Arborists are using the orthophotography to identify vegetation management needs for broader areas outside of the ROW.